SudoForkBomb/100-days-of-code/log.md

 **Thoughts:** Kind of rethinking of my coding direction currently, so going to go through the FreeCodeCamp courses to learn and also just take a break from the Barcode up until I can find more time to spend going through those tutorials.

+### Day 33: February 7th, 2017

+**Today's Progress**: Finished up with the HTML and CSS section for the Front-End Certification.

+**Thoughts:** So far, it's been pretty simple to get into.
+Trying to not get distracted has been hard though, since it's kind of slow.
+I'm looking forward to getting started on the projects though.

 **Link to Work** [FreeCodeCamp](https://www.freecodecamp.com/)